-This dessert is a perfect addition to your holiday spread, but also welcome any time of year.
+This croissant bread pudding is a perfect addition to your holiday spread but also welcome any time of year.
 I think that you'll find yourself buying more croissants just to make it.

 This is a recipe that we made for Springs Orleans restaurant in Colorado, and was a huge favorite.
 We like to pair it with a creamy vanilla infused bourbon crème anglaise, but it's amazing with a simple dust of powdered sugar and berries also.